chrisluedtke/ACM-School-Placement/README.md

   * Consistent educational attainment across Elementary Schools (3rd-8th grades) and across High Schools (9th grade)
   * Grade level preferences taken into consideration

-## Unnecessary but Nice Components
-* Deploy 2nd Year ACMs & TLs
-  * Currently only placement for first year ACMs is possible with the tool.
-Placement of TLs and 2nd Year ACMs is based on different criteria and is currently a manual process for site leadership.
-Qualitative data generally unavailable is also used in placing team leaders (like the relationship with the PM), which makes this challenging.

 ## Timeline
 Date | Milestone
 -----|----------